right-rudder/blue-skies-astro/src/content/training-programs/en/multi-engine-rating.md

   - title: Hold a Private or Commercial Certificate
     subTitle: Before beginning your multi-engine training, you’ll need a valid Private Pilot or Commercial Pilot Certificate.
 The rating will be added onto your existing certificate.
   - title: Complete Ground Instruction
-    subTitle: You'll start with ground training covering multi-engine aerodynamics, system operations, performance calculations, and emergency procedures—everything you need to understand how twin-engine aircraft operate.
+    subTitle: You'll start with ground training covering multi-engine aerodynamics, system operations, performance calculations, and emergency procedures , everything you need to understand how twin-engine aircraft operate.
   - title: Fly with a Qualified Multi-Engine Instructor
     subTitle: You'll complete several hours of dual instruction in a twin-engine aircraft, focusing on normal operations, engine-out procedures, VMC demonstrations, and emergency scenarios to build confidence and competence.
   - title: Pass the Checkride